garbados/stories/interview_with_a_genejack.md

 tags: sci-fi, rights
 date: May, 2011
 title: Interview with a Genejack
+summary: A genejack, or human engineered for otherwise backbreaking labor, discusses his existence.

 Jack.
 Genejack, I am called.
 I work in the borehole mines, where the earth's crust gives way to mantle.
 It is very hot there; I sweat much.